centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha-manual/integrating-pollers.md

 ---
 id: integrating-pollers
-title: Integrating new pollers in a Centreon-HA cluster
+title: Integrating new Pollers in a Centreon-HA cluster
 ---

 ## Obtaining central nodes' thumbprints